verdaux/BookNotes/Phrases/Cools words.md

 - [ ] Lodged in my skull
 - [ ] Conquest of hearts
 - [ ] A knife of radiance
+- [ ] Hounded by the blows of fortune